 Ingredients

-- 1 ½ cups grated zucchini, excess water squeezed out with a dish towel
+- 1 ½ cups (153 g) grated zucchini, then squeeze excess moisture out with a dish towel

 - 1 ½ teaspoons ground cinnamon